Franfy69/EMS/readme.txt

 this program doesn't need any arguments but after running it needs the input file name and directory.

-this project reads a single csv file, so it's necessary to compile every csv file in a single file but with all the information in seperate lines.
-In this ZIP i've made an example, "case2", .csv as an example.
+this project reads a single csv file, so it's necessary to compile all the information in seperate lines.
+As an example, case2.csv has the template one must use.

 the program has 3 racing methods, '1' is for the maximum velocity strategy without energy concerns, '0' as a low power method that the mantains the same speed along the whole track.